louis-she/minetorch/README.md

 # torchpack
-Use Pytorch in a smart way
+Use Pytorch in a easiest way